BashCooler/hydit/README.md

 ## Features

-> *Note on URL import*: The import is considered successful when the link reaches Hydrus.
+> *Note on URL import:* The import is considered successful when the link reaches Hydrus.
 To my knowledge, there's no consistent way to verify if the content was actually loaded afterward.
 If you know how to do it, let me know!

 - **File and URL import** - via Android share menu
 - **Tag search** - suggests, multiple tags, sorting options